2680 Matheson Blvd E, Suite 102

 Results and Impact

-Food Banks Canada reports that its food bank network received 31,294,479 lb of food through its programs.
-It also reports that there were 1,462,795 visits to food banks that it supported in F2022.
-This averages to clients receiving 21 lb of food provided by Food Banks Canada per visit.
+Based on the 2023 audited financial statements, Food Banks Canada received $24.8m in donated goods.
+FBC also reports that in March 2023 there were 1,935,911 visits to the food banks it supports.
+This averages to clients receiving 13lb of food provided by Food Banks Canada per visit.

-While Charity Intelligence highlights these key results, they may not be a complete representation of Food Banks Canada's results and impacts.
+While Ci highlights these results, they may not be a complete representation of Food Banks Canada’s results and impacts.

 Charity Intelligence has rated Food Banks Canada as having Average impact based on demonstrated impact per dollar.